Howard Beach: Hamilton Beach

-Until the mid-1950s there was a Hamilton Beach station on the Long Island Rail Road's Rockaway Beach Branch.
-The station closed on June 27, 1955, in connection with the LIRR's sale of much of the branch's right of way to the New York City Transit Authority.
-Hamilton Beach is a small community that has one long strip (104th Street) with ten dead-end blocks connected to it.
-It is surrounded mostly by water.
-There is one way into Hamilton Beach by car and two ways in by foot.
-It is accessible by a boardwalk that stretches from the A train station at Coleman Square to 104th Street, or by the Hawtree Basin pedestrian bridge, which is between two of the ten blocks.
-This bridge connects Hamilton and Old Howard Beach.
-Hamilton has a small park at the southern end, which includes a 200-foot baseball field, a handball court, a small jungle gym area and beach.
-Gateways Hamilton Beach Park, just south of 165th Avenue, is the last stop for the Q11 bus.
-When unincorporated, Hamilton Beach was once an area with dirt roads, cottage or shack-type houses (bungalows), and no sewer system.
-Since the early 21st century, Hamilton Beach has been "building up", and new houses are under construction on almost every block.
+Until June 27, 1955, Hamilton Beach had a station on the LIRR's Rockaway Beach Branch.
+The station was closed when much of the branch was sold to the New York City Transit Authority.
+The community consists of one main road, 104th Street, with ten dead-end blocks connected to it, surrounded mostly by water.
+There is a single vehicular entrance and two pedestrian access points: a boardwalk linking the Howard Beach-JFK Airport station at Coleman Square to 104th Street, and the Hawtree Basin pedestrian bridge, which connects Hamilton Beach to Old Howard Beach.

+Hamilton Beach features a small park at its southern end, including a 200-foot baseball field, a handball court, a jungle gym, and a beach.
+Gateways Hamilton Beach Park, located south of 165th Avenue, serves as the final stop for the Q11 bus.
+Since the early 21st century, housing development in the area has increased.